openvinotoolkit/openvino/docs/OV_Runtime_UG/Bfloat16Inference.md

 ie_core_load_network(core, network, device_name, &config, &exe_network);
 ```

-An exception with the message `Platform doesn't support BF16 format` is formed in case of setting `KEY_ENFORCE_BF16` to `YES` on CPU without native BF16 support or BF16 simulation mode.
+An exception with the message `Platform doesn't support BF16 format` is formed in case of setting ov::hint::inference_precision to ov::element::bf16 on CPU without native BF16 support or BF16 simulation mode.

-Low-Precision 8-bit integer models cannot be converted to BF16, even if bfloat16 optimization is set by default.

 ### Bfloat16 Simulation Mode

 Bfloat16 simulation mode is available on CPU and Intel® AVX-512 platforms that do not support the native `avx512_bf16` instruction.
 The simulator does not guarantee good performance.
 Note that the CPU must still support the AVX-512 extensions.

 To enable the simulation of Bfloat16:
-* In the [Benchmark App](../../samples/cpp/benchmark_app/README.md), add the `-enforcebf16=true` option
+* In the [Benchmark App](../../samples/cpp/benchmark_app/README.md), add the `-infer_precision=bf16` option
-* In C++ API, set `KEY_ENFORCE_BF16` to `YES`
+* In C++ API, set ov::hint::inference_precision to ov::element::bf16
 * In C API:
 ```
 ie_config_t config = { "ENFORCE_BF16", "YES", NULL};